vegarringdal/simple-html/README.md

         this.render();
     }

-    // called when we click subract button public subtractClick() {
+    // called when we click subtract button public subtractClick() {
         this.count--;
         this.render();